artsy/artsy.github.io/source/_posts/2014-03-17-some-tips-for-email-layout-and-responsiveness.markdown

 ![Example of Analytics Email](/images/2014-03-17-some-tips-for-email-layout-and-responsiveness/analytics.png)

 Email can be one of the most powerful ways to engage with your users, and can serve a multitude of purposes.
 It can be used as a way to highlight selected content (weekly/monthly newsletters, 'year in review', etc.), provide a service to users (analytics breakdown of visits to your profile/favorites page), or re-engage with users (new feature announcements, etc.).
 Here at Artsy we use all of these kinds of emails and have found them to be a very valuable asset.
-However, best practices for template layout and CSS (keeping in mind the variety of devices and screen sizes that your users have) are quite different, and very far behind, the current HTML5 standards and practices for making beautiful web pages.
+However, best practices for template layout and CSS (keeping in mind the variety of devices and screen sizes that your users have) are quite different from, and very far behind, the current HTML5 standards and practices for making beautiful web pages.
 In this article, I'd like to present some techniques I've successfully used at Artsy to create emails that look good on your browser or mobile device, in some of the most popular email clients out there.

 ## The Main Difference Between Email and Web

 A fundamental difference between email and web, and which essentially accounts for the completely different methodology and rules you should follow for emails, is that of the rendering client.
 In 2014, (assuming you are not supporting certain legacy versions of Internet Explorer and other old versions), browsers for the most part will render passed in HTML and CSS in a standard fashion.
 While there are some notable exceptions still, graceful degradation is quite possible.
 That is because the only 'interpreter' of your HTML is the end user's browser, which operates under a certain set of known rules.
 With emails however, the interpreter is the end user's mail client of choice, which can be: native iOS apps, web apps, and even standalone desktop applications.
 All of these do their own parsing/interpreting before rendering, which can cause HTML that results in a nice looking web page to look totally broken in an email, as well as the same exact email looking remarkably different across mail clients.
+One of the main reasons why email clients do this is to remove things that might interfere with the rendering of the mail client itself, or any security risks.

 Also of note is that the use of Javascript within an email is of course, not possible.
 Additionally, the HTML that will be emailed to your users needs to be sent as one file with inlined CSS.
 You can use a tool like [premailer](https://github.com/premailer/premailer/) to allow you to develop your CSS separately and then convert to an inline style.